c3se/alvis-intro/tutorial/3_loading_data/README.md

 don't hesitate to reach out through support and we can help you and make sure that we will cover similar use cases in the future.

+Note, that with phase 2 and the Mimer storage resource data access should be quite fast and the need to store data locally is reduced.

 ## PyTorch
 For the following excercises you will need to load the following modules:
 ```bash